Epoxiconazole: Resistance

 Certain plant pathogens develop resistance to fungicides.
 In contrast to the relatively rapid development of resistance to strobilurins, azole fungicides like Epoxiconazole have maintained their effectiveness controlling key wheat diseases for over two decades.
 According to a study conducted by the Home Grown Cereals Authority (HGCA), Epoxiconazole was one of two triazole fungicides (the other being prothioconazole) reported to still provide a high level of eradicative and protective control of Septoria tritici.
 Additional classes of fungicides like contact fungicides, strobilurins or carboxamides are available to farmers.
 In the latter case, the best activity rates are achieved in mixtures with triazoles.

 Mode of Action

 As an azole, Epoxiconazole, actively stops the production of new fungi spores and inhibits the biosynthesis of existing hostile cells.
 Epoxiconazole works as an eradicant by encapsulating fungal haustoria, which are then cut off from their nutrient supply and therefore die.
 Some fungicide interactions can actually lead to increased production of mycotoxins, which are normal metabolic products of fungi, and it has been found that the inclusion of triazoles, like Epoxiconazole, in the fungicide mix may be necessary to limit mycotoxin levels.

 Regulation

-The EU’s pesticide directive (91/414 EEC) currently lists Epoxiconazole in Annex I. Only active ingredients listed there may be used in plant protection products and sold to farmers.
-Substances can only be listed in Annex I if extensive data regarding the physical chemical properties, the fate and behaviour in the environment and certain toxicological properties have been evaluated by EU authorities and EFSA.
-Only if a substance has been proven to be safe for users, consumers and the environment when used according to instructions it is included.
-Annex I listings are granted for ten years.
-Epoxiconazole’s listing expires on 30 April 2019; European farmers can use products containing Epoxiconazole, depending on their national registration, at least until the date of expiration for Annex I listing.
+In Europe, the active substance epoxiconazole has been withdrawn by industry from the approval process under Regulation (EC) No 1107/2009.
+The effect of that withdrawal is that epoxiconazole is banned from all use in the category ‘pesticides’, due to the fact that it has not been approved for any other use in that category.